 Each of our named executive officers' performance-based cash bonus opportunity is expressed as a percentage of base salary that can be achieved by meeting predetermined corporate and individual performance objectives.
-Our Compensation Committee annually approves the Chief Financial Officer's bonus payout for the year, while the Board annually approves, upon recommendation from the Compensation Committee, the Chief Executive Officer's bonus payout for the year.
+Our Compensation Committee annually approves each of the Chief Financial Officer and Chief Development Officer's bonus payout for the year, while the Board annually approves, upon recommendation from the Compensation Committee, the Chief Executive Officer's bonus payout for the year.

-The 2022 annual bonuses for Dr. Ben-Maimon and Mr. Celano were targeted at 50% and 40% of their respective base salaries.
-For 2022, they were eligible to earn their annual bonuses pursuant to the achievement of corporate and/or individual performance goals.
-These goals primarily included returning to clinic within three months of the FDA removing the clinical hold on the Company's CTI-1601 clinical program, building a long-term manufacturing plan and completing capital raising transactions.
-In January 2023, the Compensation Committee approved the 2022 corporate goals at an overall achievement level of 115% due to, among other things, the FDA lifting its full clinical hold and imposing a partial clinical hold and raising \$80.0 million in gross proceeds in a public offering at terms above market.
-Following a review of the achievement level, our Compensation Committee approved, and, in the case of Dr. Ben-Maimon, our Compensation Committee recommended and our Board approved 2022 annual cash bonus payments to each of Dr. Ben-Maimon and Mr. Celano in an amount equal to 115% of their respective target bonus amounts, totaling \$304,000 and \$173,832, respectively.
+The 2023 annual bonuses for Dr. Ben-Maimon, Mr. Celano and Dr. Shankar were targeted at 50%, 40% and 40% of their respective base salaries.
+For 2023, they were eligible to earn their annual bonuses pursuant to the achievement of corporate performance goals as previously approved by the Board.
+These goals primarily included being in a position to conduct a financing, completing the analysis from cohort 1 of the Company's nomlabofusp clinical program, supplying clinical trial material, executing a long-term manufacturing plan to support commercialization and executing a global regulatory strategy and a global development plan.
+In January 2024, the Compensation Committee approved, and the Board approved, the 2023 corporate goals at an overall achievement level of 103%.
+Following a review of the achievement level, our Compensation Committee approved, and, in the case of Dr. Ben-Maimon, our Compensation Committee recommended and our Board approved, 2023 annual cash bonus payments to each of Dr. Ben-Maimon, Mr. Celano and Dr. Shankar in an amount equal to 103% of their respective target bonus amounts, totaling \$288,400, \$165,034 and \$157,855, respectively.